kls2177/Climate-and-Geophysical-Data-Analysis/_build/html/_sources/chapters/Week1a/pitfalls.md

 ```

 ### Plots that mislead
-- be mindful that humans makes quantitative assumptions based on how data is presented.
+- be mindful that we humans make quantitative assumptions based on how data is presented.
 Be objective in your data presentation.
 [Read more about how the choice of colour is so important, especially for those with red-green colour-blindness][jet]